A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Discussion

 Equal weighting of the models in the pooling method is the simpler and most used approach.
-However, a few studies investigate the use weighted multi-model ensembles with divergent results (at weather or seasonal scale in~\citet{Weigel2008,Casanova2009,Kharin2002} and climate in~\citet{Haughton2015}).
-At the sub-seasonal scale,~\citet{Wanders2016} used muti-variable linear regression on the ensemble means to derive the model weights.
+However, some studies investigate the use weighted multi-model ensembles with divergent results (at weather or seasonal scale in~\citet{Weigel2008,Casanova2009,Kharin2002} and at climate scale in~\citet{Haughton2015}).
+At the subseasonal scale,~\citet{Wanders2016} used muti-variable linear regression on the ensemble means to derive the model weights.
 They show that the weighted muti-model ensemble have a better deterministic performance but also probabilistic one (in terms of Brier score) than the non-weighted multi-model.
-In this paper, we also derive the weights on previous model's performances but using different criteria: the CRPSm and CRPSp (both related to the CRPS).
-Thus, we optimize the weight taking into account the whole distribution instead of focusing on the ensemble mean.
-In agreement with~\citet{Wanders2016}, we observe that the weights have a large impact on the performance of the barycenter-ensemble.
-In fact, the superior skill of the barycenters were obtained for an optimal weighting learned from past data.
-This result does not hold for all values of the weight.
-The two barycenters do outperform the NCEP ensemble for all weights, but the ECMWF ensemble outperforms them for low values of the parameter $\alpha$ (equal to the weight on ECMWF).
-It is coherent that, due to the lower skill of the NCEP ensemble compared to the ECMWF ensemble, more weight should be put on the latter.
-This difference in performance is also reflected in the optimal model's weights, with the optimal values of $\alpha$ for both barycenters and metrics being above $0.5$.

-The optimal weight depends on the barycenter method and the metric.
-The optimal values of the weight are similar for both domain-average metrics for the $L_2$-barycenter (around $0.8$), while they are more sensitive to the metric for the $W_2$-barycenter (around $0.9$ for the CRPSm and $0.7$ for the CRPSp).
-Moreover, in the case of the Brier score for the lowest tercile of the temperature and its decomposition, the reliability and the resolution do not have the same optimal value for the weight.
-Thus, the choice of the weight has to be done in function of the targeted application.